What I Think About Motherhood After My Experience In Sex Work

 “Wait until you’re a mother, you’ll see.”

 But the moment is uncomfortable.
-It’s the closest I have ever heard my mom come to saying she’s sorry — which, in some ways, is exactly what I’ve always wanted to hear.
+It’s the closest I have ever heard my mum come to saying she’s sorry — which, in some ways, is exactly what I’ve always wanted to hear.

 Our relationship changed when, during my sophomore year, I started working as a stripper.